zhukovka/wix-style-react/docs/contribution/TEST_DRIVERS.md

 # Test drivers
-Test driver is a simple abstraction on top of component and supply a good way to interact with the component.
+Test driver is a simple abstraction on top of component and supply a good way for the consumers to interact with the component.

 ## Types of drivers

-We support two types of drivers:
+### unidriver (for every new component)
+All component drivers in this library should be built on top of [unidriver](https://github.com/wix-incubator/unidriver). `unidriver` is a tool to write universal component drivers that can be reused in all test levels, from component to e2e.

+### legacy drivers (for existing components)
+The library still contain a lot of technology specific drivers, mainly for the following ones:
   * `enzyme` and `vanilla` for regular dom interaction.
   * `protractor` for browser interaction.
-1. The enzyme / vanilla drivers should be written without any enzyme related functionality, they should stay pure vanilla dom manipulation.
-1. Components use `data-hook`s to easily locate parts of the DOM.
-We use them in the driver to query the elements.
+We will slowly migrate to use only unidriver, but in the meanwhile both still exist.

 ## Public and Private drivers
 1. The **Public** drivers (`component.driver.js`) are the ones that exposed to the consumers of the components.
 They should be simple abstractions over common actions (for example, selecting the third element in the dropdown).